Comparative Metaphysics

 Bazi is a purely temporal (time-based) system.
 It maps the quality and elemental composition of "Time" itself.
 Instead of planets, it uses the Heavenly Stems and Earthly Branches — sophisticated markers for the cycles of Yin/Yang and Five Elements.
 Whether you are born in Beijing or Buenos Aires, your Bazi chart is identical if the solar time matches.

-This has a practical consequence: Western astrology requires precise geographic coordinates for an accurate reading, while Bazi only needs the birth time converted to the solar calendar.
+This has a practical consequence: Western astrology requires precise geographic coordinates for a location-sensitive chart, while Bazi mainly needs the birth time converted to the solar calendar.
 Bazi is more portable but less sensitive to location-specific factors.

 2. Historical Origins